A deep learning approach for focal-plane wavefront sensing using vortex phase diversity: Deep learning approach

 \subsection{Data generation}

-In our simulations, we consider an annular entrance pupil with a diameter of 8 m and a central obstruction of 30\%.
-An observed bandwidth of 0.2 $\mu$m is defined around 2.2 $\mu$m (K band), by simulating a total of 5 wavelengths.
-A pixel scale of $0.25\,\lambda / D /$pix is set with a detector containing 64$\times$64 pixels, giving a field-of-view of $16\,\lambda/D$.
-The most relevant simulation parameters are listed in Table \ref{tab:data_param}.
-Based on these parameters, we generate the phase aberrations using annular Zernike polynomials, which make up an orthonormal basis on the input pupil:
+In our simulations, we considered an annular entrance pupil with a diameter of 8~m and a central obstruction of 30\%.
+An observed bandwidth of 0.2~\textmu m was defined around 2.2~\textmu m (K band), by simulating a total of five wavelengths.
+A pixel scale of $0.25\,\lambda / D /$pix was set with a detector containing 64$\times$64 pixels, giving a field-of-view of $16\,\lambda/D$.
+The most relevant simulation parameters are listed in Table~\ref{tab:data_param}.

+We generated the phase aberrations using annular Zernike polynomials, which make up an orthonormal basis on the input pupil:

-where $\phi$ is the complete phase map, $Z_i$ the Zernike polynomials, $c_i$ the corresponding coefficients, $(x,y)$ the pupil plane coordinates, and $N_{\rm modes}$ the number of modes considered.
+where $\phi$ is the complete phase map, $Z_i$ are the Zernike polynomials, $c_i$ are the corresponding coefficients, and $N_{\rm modes}$ is the number of modes considered.

-The generated data sets are composed of 18 or 88 Zernike modes, up to the 5th and 12th radial orders respectively, excluding the piston, tip and tilt modes.
-The set of Zernike coefficients for each sample is first randomly generated within the range $[-1,1]$ before each coefficient is divided by its corresponding radial order to approximate a $1/f^2$ power spectral density profile, typically encountered with good quality optics \citep{Dohlen:11}.
-Low and high aberration levels, represented by wavefront error (WFE) distributions centered at 70 and 350~nm rms, respectively, are considered by normalizing the Zernike coefficients accordingly.
-An example of such distribution can be seen in \citet{Orban:21}.
-For classical phase diversity, the additional defocus is set to $\lambda$ / 5 = 440~nm.
+The generated datasets are composed of 18 or 88 Zernike modes, up to the fifth and 12th radial orders, respectively, excluding the piston, tip, and tilt modes.
+The set of Zernike coefficients for each sample was first randomly generated within the range $[-1,1]$ before each coefficient was divided by its corresponding radial order to approximate a $1/f^2$ power spectral density profile, typically encountered with good quality optics \citep{Dohlen:11}.
+Low and high aberration levels, represented by wavefront error (WFE) distributions centered at a 70 and 350~nm root mean square (RMS), respectively, are considered by normalizing the Zernike coefficients accordingly.
+An example of such a distribution can be seen in \citet{Orban:21}.
+For classical phase diversity, the additional defocus was set to $\lambda$/5, that is, 440~nm RMS.
 In our case, this amount of diversity is close to the optimal value in terms of phase retrieval performance.
-The defocus is added in the entrance pupil plane, as if done by the DM, which means that the resulting defocused PSFs contain more flux than the in-focus PSFs as the coronagraphic performance of the VC is degraded.
+The defocus was added in the entrance pupil plane, as if done by the deformable mirror of an adaptive optics system, which means that the resulting defocused PSFs contain more flux than the in-focus PSFs as the coronagraphic performance of the VC is degraded.